ethereum/consensus-specs/specs/eip4844/beacon-chain.md

 ## Introduction

-This upgrade adds transaction execution to the beacon chain as part of Bellatrix upgrade.
+This upgrade adds blobs to the beacon chain as part of EIP-4844.

-Additionally, this upgrade introduces the following minor changes:
-* Penalty parameter updates to their planned maximally punitive values

 ## Custom types